Relations with the Republic of Moldova

 - Through the Defence Education Enhancement Programme (DEEP), NATO provides advice on how to build, develop and reform educational institutions to help Moldova build a professional military education system, with university degrees and specialised courses offered by Moldova’s Military Academy, its Continuous Training Centre and the Non-Commissioned Officers School.

 - Through the Building Integrity (BI) programme, NATO provides Moldova with strategic-level advice on strengthening good governance and reducing the risk of corruption in its defence and security sector.
 Moldova benefits from a tailored package of BI capacity-building activities and training and education to civilian and military staff, including in the context of pre-deployment preparation for Moldova’s participation in United Nations (UN), European Union (EU) and NATO-led operations and missions.

-- Increasing the interoperability of the Moldovan Armed Forces is also a priority.
+- Increasing the interoperability of the Moldovan Armed Forces with the forces of NATO Allies and other partners is also a priority.
 Through a rigorous evaluation and feedback programme, the Operational Capabilities Concept (OCC) is assisting designated Moldovan units to achieve full interoperability and meet NATO standards, so that they can be made available for peacekeeping or crisis management operations.